 Two software prototypes have been built to test the robustness and realtime performance of our procedure.
 They have been developed in Windows XP.
 Both use the same code implementation of our skeletonization and pruning algorithm, Beris.
-The difference is that the first one is conceived to apply our algorithm on static binary images, and the second one performs a more real-world and complex procedure.
-It is able to capture images from a digital video camera, do a chroma key based background substraction, an image thresholding, a morphological operation for noise removal in the shape boundary curves, and then apply our algorithm.
+The difference is that the first one is an offline version of the algorithm that works on preprocessed static binary images, and the second one is a realtime, which is able to capture images from a digital video camera, perform a chroma key based background substraction, an image thresholding, a morphological operation for noise removal in the shape boundary curves, and then apply our algorithm.